ABLE Accounts: Tax Facts for People with Disabilities

 Earned Income Tax Credit

-An employed ABLE account owner with low to moderate income -with or without children- may be eligible to claim the Earned Income Tax Credit (EITC) if certain qualifying rules apply to them.
-Claiming the EITC may mean a maximum credit of up to $6,728 in tax year 2021.
-You may use the Earned Income Tax Credit Assistant (IRS.gov/ EITCAssistant) to determine if you are eligible for the earned income credit (EITC).
-An EITC refund may be saved in the ABLE account.
+An employed ABLE account owner with low to moderate income may be eligible to claim the Earned Income Tax Credit (EITC) if certain qualifying rules apply to them.
+A person does not need to have a child to qualify for EITC.
+The EITC qualifying rules changed for 2021 and 2023.
+Claiming the EITC may mean a maximum credit of up to $8,046 in tax year 2024.
+You may use the Earned Income Tax Credit Assistant (IRS Tax Assistant) to determine if you are eligible for the EITC for any of these years.
+An EITC refund may be deposited and saved in an ABLE account.

 Recovery Rebate Credit / Economic Impact Payments

-Individuals who didn’t qualify for a third Economic Impact Payment or who got less than the full amount may be eligible to claim the Recovery Rebate Credit.
-They will need to know the total amount of their third Economic Impact Payments received to calculate their correct 2021 Recovery Rebate Credit amount when they file their 2021 tax return.
-Beginning in late January, the IRS will send Letter 6475 with the total amount of the third Economic Impact Payment received.
-People can also view their economic impact payments using their Online Account.
+Individuals who didn’t qualify for a third Economic Impact Payment or who got less than the full amount may be eligible to claim the Recovery Rebate Credit now.
+The third payments were advance payments of the 2021 Recovery Rebate Credit which would have been claimed on a 2021 tax return.
+Beginning in late January, 2022, the IRS sent Letter 6475 with the total amount of the third Economic Impact Payments received.
+People can view their economic impact payments using their Online Account.
+If you think you are eligible, you must file even if you usually do not file an income tax return.

 Retirement Savings Contributions Credit (Savers Credit)

 An ABLE account owner may be able to claim a savers tax credit for making eligible contributions to an ABLE account.
-Depending upon the adjusted gross income reported on Form 1040, the amount of the credit is 50%, 20% or 10% of contributions.
+Depending upon the adjusted gross income reported on Form 1040, the amount of the credit is 50%, 20% or 10% of contributions from employment earnings.
 The maximum contribution amount that may qualify for the credit is $2,000 ($4,000 if married filing jointly) making the maximum credit $1,000 (or $2,000 if married filing jointly).
-The credit may result in a refund which may be saved in the ABLE account.
+The credit may result in a refund which may be deposited, saved and invested in an ABLE account.

 Accessibility Helpline

-Individuals with disabilities who need accessibility can call 833-690-0598 for answers to tax-related products and services available in alternative media formats (for example, braille, large print, audio, etc.).
+Individuals with disabilities who need accessibility can call 833-690-0598 for answers to taxrelated products and services available in alternative media formats (for example, braille, large print and audio).

 Interactive Tax Assistant

 The Interactive Tax Assistant answers general tax law questions, including helping to determine if a type of income is taxable or if someone is eligible to claim certain credits and deductions.
-With changes to income and other life events for many, in 2021, tax credits and deductions can mean more money in a taxpayer’s pocket.
-This tool can help the ABLE account owner or tax preparer maximize all credits and deductions they may be eligible to receive.
+With changes to income and other life events for many, tax credits and deductions can mean more money in a taxpayer’s pocket.
+This tool can help the ABLE account owner or tax preparer maximize all credits and deductions for which they qualify.

 Online Account

-Taxpayers can use their Online Account to securely see important information when preparing to file their tax return or following up on balances or notices.
-Taxpayers can view the amount they owe, make and track payments and view payment plan details.
-They can also access information about Economic Impact Payments and advance Child Tax Credit payments needed to file a complete and accurate return.
+Taxpayers can use their Online Account to safely see important details before filing taxes.
+They can see how much they will get as a refund or owe.
+They can make and track payments and view payment plan details.
+They can also get information about Economic Impact Payments and advance Child Tax Credit payments and other things they need to file their taxes correctly.

 Where’s My Refund?

 Taxpayers can check the status of their refund using the Where’s My Refund? tool.
-The status is available within 24 hours after the IRS accepts their e-filed tax return or up to four weeks after they mailed a paper return.
-The Where’s My Refund? tool updates once every 24 hours.
+They can see status within 24 hours after the IRS accepts their e-filed tax return or up to four weeks after they mailed a paper return.
+The tool updates once every day.
 All or a portion of a refund may be contributed to an ABLE account up to contribution limits for the account owner.

 Direct deposit for tax refunds

-Direct deposit gives taxpayers access to their refund faster than a paper check.
-Individuals can use a bank account, prepaid debit card or mobile app to use direct deposit and will need to provide routing and account numbers.
-ABLE account owners may choose to deposit a portion of their refund into their your ABLE account and another account too, by using Form 8888.
+Direct deposit gives taxpayers access to their refund faster than waiting for a paper check.
+Individuals can use a bank account, prepaid debit card or mobile app to use direct deposit and will need to give routing and account numbers.
+ABLE account owners may choose to deposit a portion of their refund into their ABLE account and into a second account too, by using Form 8888.

-People are encouraged to use a trusted tax professional or to use tax preparation software to guide them through the process.
-Planning ahead can help you file an accurate return and avoid processing delays that can slow a tax refund.
-Free tax preparation services are available virtually: call 211 (311 for NYC) to find the closest free tax preparation site.
+It is a good idea to rely on a trusted tax professional or to use tax preparation software when filing your taxes.
+Planning ahead can help you submit an accurate return and prevent delays that might hold up your tax refund.
+Free tax preparation services are available virtually: call 211 (311 for NYC) to find your closest free tax preparation site.

 Free Tax Return preparation site